NLnetLabs/rpki-doc/source/krill/pub/api.rst

 .. _doc_krill_pub_api:

 ..
-Note::  This part of the project is currently being built.
+WARNING::  This part of the project is currently being built.
               Documentation will likely change significantly as the software evolves.

 API
 ===